Pain · Mittelstand

 5. Brand.
 The US-domestic competitor with weaker engineering and stronger register takes share.
 The deck reads competent in Germany and underprepared at US scale.

 What actually works.
-Diagnose, correct the signal, brief the seat.
+Name the break, correct the signal, brief the seat.

-Stage one: diagnose the register breaks.
+Stage one: name the register breaks.
 Read the firm's US-facing surfaces against US-buyer expectations.
 Hero copy, case-study format, pricing posture, RFP response template, sales deck order, founder bios.
 Name the specific breaks.
-The output is a register audit, not generic advice.
-Most Mittelstand firms find 8 to 14 named breaks in the first read.
+The output is a register map, not generic advice.
+Most teams find 8 to 14 named breaks in the first pass.

 Stage two: rebuild the category claim and proof architecture.
 Decide which US category the firm wants sorted into and write the hero, deck, and outbound to anchor that sort on slide one.
 Engineering depth becomes supporting proof, not opening claim.
 Convert German-style narrative case studies into US outcome-led format: headline number, customer name, quantified result, then the engineering.
 Where US-installed customers do not exist yet, structure the European case studies in US format and signal openly that the US install base is forthcoming.